mindtonic/virility/README.md

 # Virility

-Virility calls upon the API's of many popular social services such as Facebook, Twitter and Pinterest to collect the number of likes, tweets, pins etc. of a particular URL.
+Virility calls upon the API's of many popular social services such as Facebook, Reddit and Pinterest to collect the number of likes, tweets, pins etc. of a particular URL.
 Written with a modular construction, Virility makes it easy to drop new data collection strategies into the framework so that you can collect all of your statistics in one easy location.

 View a demo online: http://virility.herokuapp.com/